AritraBakshi/pups_front/README.md

-# Events Site (Next.js App Router, TypeScript)
+# PUPS Site (Next.js App Router, TypeScript)

-A scaffolded frontend for the Events Site based on the provided flowchart.
+A scaffolded frontend for the PUPS Site based on the provided flowchart.
 Built with Next.js App Router and TypeScript, this project provides simple, local-data-driven pages for events, colloquium entries, and the team.

 ## Routes